IU-PR/Capstone_project/content/docs/2025/KIllah/week1.md

 1. [Janna]: Record and assign tasks for the week in a common space.
 Write a report.
 2. [Polina]: Create a script to run the base model (Gemma 3 4B) for a “common sense” check, implement running a pre-trained language model (Gemma) through a Python script.
 3. [Vlad]: Create an Xcode project using Swift/SwiftUI/AppKit, implement the main application screen with a full text editor based on NSTextView.
 Add a full toolbar with formatting features.
-4. [Kira]: Prepare audio datasets (LibriSpeech, Common Voice, Open STT), write scripts to process them and prepare them for training.
+4. [Maxim]: Prepare audio datasets (LibriSpeech, Common Voice, Open STT)
-5. [Maxim]:Prepare audio datasets (LibriSpeech, Common Voice, Open STT), write scripts to process them and prepare them for training.
+5. [Kira]: Write scripts to download and process datasets and prepare them for training.

-## Confirmation of the code's operability

-We confirm that the code in the main branch:
-- [x] In working condition.
-- [x] Run via docker-compose (or another alternative described in the `README.md`).